thalesians/IPython-plotly/CONTRIBUTING.md

 make init nb=<notebook-id>
 ```

-and fill in `config.json` (don't forget to remove the comments from the json file).
+and fill in the generated notebook `config.json`

+- **don't forget to remove the comments from the json file**

+- If the `title` attributes is longer than 50 character, consider including
+  `\n` to make the title appears on two lines.

 #### Step 3: